How to Save Money Every Day (Without Burning Out)

 6. Keep saving out of your spending account

-Money you can see is money you'll spend.
-Move each save into a separate account or jar so it's out of sight and out of temptation's way.
+Money you can see in your salary account is money you'll UPI away.
+Move each save to a separate pot so it's out of sight and out of temptation's way.

 7. Pick a goal you actually care about

 “Saving in general” is easy to abandon.
-“Saving for a trip in December” is not.
-A concrete, emotional goal is the fuel that keeps a daily habit running when novelty wears off.
+“Saving for Diwali shopping” or “for cousin's wedding” is not.
+A concrete, emotional goal carries you through unmotivated weeks.

 8. Review weekly, not daily